Naiwen1997/IDNE-577-Machine-Learning/Supervised Learning/Parametric Modeling/Lecture 1 Perceptron/README.md

 - Decision-making processes

 ## Dataset
-We use the [Rice (Cammeo and Osmancik dataset)](https://archive.ics.uci.edu/dataset/545/rice+cammeo+and+osmancik), which includes a total of 3810 rice grain's images were taken for the two species, processed and feature inferences were made.
+We use the [Rice (Cammeo and Osmancik)](https://archive.ics.uci.edu/dataset/545/rice+cammeo+and+osmancik) dataset, which includes a total of 3810 rice grain's images were taken for the two species, processed and feature inferences were made.
 7 morphological features were obtained for each grain of rice.